SimonCao1207/DataExplore/README.md

 2 experiments:
 - Using PCA to reduce the dimensions required from 14 to 12.
-- Making use of the crowdsourcing data (by following the features selection used by crowdsourcing data) and try to construct a validation set.
+- Making use of the crowdsourcing data (by following the features selection used by crowdsourcing data) and try to construct a validation set based on that.